E-commerce Tracking with GA4: Enhanced E-commerce Setup

 How long does it take for purchase data to reflect in GA4?

-Conclusion: Data-Driven Growth is Not an Option
+Conclusion: Data-Driven Growth Is Not an Option